Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Cardinals stats and trends

-- Arizona's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Arizona's games this year have hit the over on three of six set point totals (50%).

-- When Arizona puts up more than 28.7 points, it is 4-1 against the spread and 5-0 overall.
+- When Arizona scores more than 28.7 points, it is 4-1 against the spread and 5-0 overall.

 - Arizona is 3-1 against the spread and 4-0 overall when the team picks up more than 391.2 yards.